pascual-tejero/continual-learning-image-classification/README.md

 We meticulously document the outcomes of each CL method in an Excel file for comprehensive evaluation.
 The results showcase the effectiveness of each technique in adapting to new tasks while maintaining performance on previous tasks.
 Through careful analysis, we provide insights into the strengths and limitations of different CL approaches in the context of image classification tasks.

 ## References
+[1] Sanghwan Kim, Lorenzo Noci, Antonio Orvieto, Thomas Hofmann.
+"Achieving a Better Stability-Plasticity Trade-off via Auxiliary Networks in Continual Learning."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 11930-11939.
+2023.

-[1] Nie, Xing, Xu, Shixiong, Liu, Xiyan, Meng, Gaofeng, Huo, Chunlei, & Xiang, Shiming.
+[2] Nie, Xing, Xu, Shixiong, Liu, Xiyan, Meng, Gaofeng, Huo, Chunlei, & Xiang, Shiming.
 (2023).
 Bilateral Memory Consolidation for Continual Learning.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) (pp. 16026-16035).